Perez Zagorin: Life and career

 Zagorin was born in Chicago, Illinois, on May 29, 1920, to Solomon Novitz and Mildred Ginsburg Zagorin.
 He married the artist Honoré Desmond Sharrer on May 29, 1947.
 They had one son, Adam Zagorin, who currently works for Time Magazine and has two sons of his own.

 Zagorin's B.A. was from the University of Chicago; he earned both his M.A. and Ph.D. from Harvard University in 1947 and 1952 respectively.
 At Harvard, Zagorin was a student of Wilbur Kitchener Jordan, Charles McIlwain and others.
+His dissertation examined the views of political radicals during the English Revolution of the seventeenth century.

+A US House Subcommittee report in 1949 investigating the influence of the Communist Party within the US labor movement named Zagorin as a person of interest.
+The report noted that there was “overwhelming evidence” that Zagorin was a member of the US Communist Party, citing his contributions to the Communist Party Daily Worker magazine as well as his efforts to established an honorarium event for International Communist Party President Georgi Dimitrov.

+The HCUA inquiry into the influence of communists within the US State Department in 1952 threw into question Zagorin’s Marxist orientation as a former State Department employee during the Second World War.
+His strident advocacy of Marxism could not be easily reconciled with the security requirements of Smith Act of 1936 and the oath requirements of Hatch Act of 1942, both of which vetted against membership in the communist party.
+Given this prohibition it is unlikely that Zagorin disclosed his Marxist loyalties and association with communism in the course of his employment to the State Department.
+He would return to his inconsistencies under oath in his later years, examining the issue of dissimulation under oath in a study entitled, Ways of Lying.

 He taught history at Amherst College (1947-1949), at Vassar College (1951-1953), and reached the rank of full Professor at McGill University, Montreal, while teaching there (1955-1965).
 The move to Canada resulted in part because of difficulties he encountered finding a tenure-track position in the U.S.A. because of his political beliefs, as McCarthyism threatened academic freedom.

 He then returned to the U.S., teaching briefly at Johns Hopkins University, before joining the faculty at the University of Rochester, New York, in 1965, subsequently chairing the History Department (1967-1969).
 He then held the Joseph P. Wilson Professorship of History (1982) until his retirement in 1990.
 From 1992 until his death, Zagorin was a research Fellow of the Edgar F. Shannon Center for Advanced Studies at the University of Virginia, Charlottesville.

 He held fellowships at several other distinguished institutions, including the Folger Shakespeare Library, Guggenheim Fellowship, the American Academy of Arts and Sciences, the National Endowment for the Humanities, the Institute for Advanced Study in Princeton, and the Royal Historical Society of Great Britain.